laserframe/laser-frame-studio/README.md

 **Laser Frame Studio** is a design-led digital studio specialising in high-performance web experiences, React-powered interfaces, and cinematic motion design.
 We architect scalable UI systems and build production-grade digital products that are as technically robust as they are visually exceptional.

 We are the studio that bridges the gap between design and engineering.
-Where most studios stop at aesthetics, we go further — structuring component libraries, defining design systems, and shipping React applications that perform at scale.
+Where most studios stop at aesthetics, we go further, structuring component libraries, defining design systems, and shipping React applications that perform at scale.
 Every interface we build is intentional, accessible, and built to last.

 From immersive marketing sites to complex web applications, Laser Frame Studio partners with brands, product teams, and agencies to turn ambitious digital visions into lived experiences.
-Our work doesn't just look world-class — it's architected that way.
+Our work doesn't just look world-class, it's architected that way.

 ---